 Dr. Stevens considers herself “a Minnesotan through and through.”
 Born in Faribault, she grew up in Red Wing and attended Carleton College in Northfield.
 She also worked at Mayo Clinic in Rochester for a year before going to medical school at the University of Minnesota.
 After completing her residency in Delaware, she happily returned to her home state to work with Clinic Sofia.

-Her hobbies include spending time with her husband, music, running and watching football.
+Her hobbies include spending time with her husband and daughter, running and watching football.

 - Residency: Christiana Care Obstetrics and Gynecology; Newark, Delaware

 - Medical School: University of Minnesota Medical School, MD

 - Board Certification: American Board of Obstetrics and Gynecology

 - Fellow, American College of Obstetrics and Gynecology